-Easy to make loads, reheats JUICY and comes with an incredible fuss-free gravy for chicken.
-This recipe will be your lifesaver for upcoming holiday entertaining!!
+Handy to make loads, reheats JUICY and comes with an incredible fuss-free gravy for chicken.
+This recipe is a lifesaver for holiday entertaining and feeding groups!!

 Herb Baked Chicken